-As a supplement to report cards, Progress Reports are sent to parents of students.
-This school year they will be available on the "parent portal", accessed through the school website.
-Parents must first register at this "portal."
-Instructions will be made available to parents in September of each year.
+As a supplement to report cards, Progress Reports are available to parents and students through the portal, accessed through the school website.
+Parents/guardians must first register at this portal.
+Instructions are made available to parents in September of each year.
 Progress Reports are available at the approximate midpoint of each marking period.
-The dates are shown on the Marking Period Calendar (following page).
+The dates are shown on the Marking Period Calendar.

 Students whose reports are negative are encouraged to talk to their individual teachers to determine what may be done to improve their academic achievement.
-Parents are urged to contact their child's guidance counselor or the involved faculty member as soon as possible to discuss any problem brought to their attention.
+Parents/guardians are urged to contact their child's school counselor or the involved faculty member as soon as possible to discuss any problem brought to their attention.